Floating goldfish, especially post-eating, is a common issue that results in an internet wormhole. Let’s get some facts straight:

 How Do I Prevent Floating Goldfish from Happening?

 According to the internet: feed green peas.
 Do you know why they work?
 No, it’s not the fiber content; it’s because they sink.
 A sinking diet prevents your fish from sucking in extra air during feeding.
 But peas don’t contain complete fish nutrition and should NEVER be the only thing in your fishes’ diet.
 What you need is a SINKING PELLET.
 Yes, they exist.
-Here is our favorite brand; no they don’t give me any money.
 Managing buoyancy disorders for some fish may be a complicated process.
 If you need help, ask your aquatic veterinarian, or have your local veterinarian consult with an aquatic vet.